y0w0/documentation/docs/rock5/configuration/headless.md

 The [wireless guide](../radxa_os/network) may be helpful.

 *Note: Some solutions require a WiFi module to be installed in order to connect to the wireless network.
-For more details, please check product parameters on https://radxa.com/product.*
+For more details, please check product parameters on [Product Introduction](https://radxa.com/product).*

 After flashing the image to a micro SD card, keep it connected with your Linux or Windows machines, the config folder will be available on file system.
 There are two files	**before.txt** and **config.txt** in it.
 &nbsp;&nbsp;&nbsp;&nbsp;**before.txt**: Radxa First Boot Configuration, it will be copied into the correct location in the Linux root file system, the machine will use those settings to start up wireless networking.